Software Repositories

 donet-sig/dotnet

-This provides the .NET CLI tools and runtime for Fedora.
+This repository provides the .NET CLI tools and runtime for Fedora.

 su -c 'dnf copr enable @dotnet-sig/dotnet'